AT2019cmw: A highly luminous, cooling featureless TDE candidate from the disruption of a high mass star in an early-type

 As can be seen in Figure~\ref{fig:BHvsStar}, the disrupted star masses for AT2019cmw that we infer from our model fits are significantly different from those found by \citet{hammerstein_final_2023} for the featureless TDEs in their sample fit to the model from \citet{mockler_weighing_2019} using \textsc{MOSFiT} \citep{guillochon_mosfit_2018}.
 The events from \citet{hammerstein_final_2023} all converge to a disrupted star mass of $M_{*} < 10\,\mathrm{M_{\odot}}$ despite being a similar peak luminosity to AT2019cmw.
 They do however find that TDE-He events converge on average to a high disrupted star mass, with 2 out of 3 of their TDE-He events converging to a stellar mass of $10-20\,\mathrm{M_{\odot}}$ in \textsc{MOSFiT}.
 They state that this is possibly because they result from the disruption of evolved high mass stars.
 They also find three TDE H+He events that converge to disrupted star masses of $\gtrsim10\,\mathrm{M_{\odot}}$ in \textsc{MOSFiT}.
 The event AT2019ehz in their sample also converged to a mass of $\sim10\mathrm{M_{\odot}}$ in \textsc{MOSFiT} despite being a TDE-H event.

 Another example is AT2021lwx, which is hypothesised by \citet{subrayan_scary_2023} to be a TDE of a $\sim14\,\mathrm{M_{\odot}}$ star.
 It was also categorised as an ENT by \citet{hinkle_most_2025}, which they hypothesise are TDEs of $3-10\,\mathrm{M_{\odot}}$ stars.
-However, as noted by \citet{wiseman_multiwavelength_2023}, in which they explore a non-TDE interpretation of AT2021lwx, event displays AGN-like emission features.
+However, as noted by \citet{wiseman_multiwavelength_2023}, in which they explore a non-TDE interpretation of AT2021lwx, the event displays AGN-like emission features.
 They find that it shows broad Balmer emission, as well as emission features from magnesium, helium and carbon, distinct from events in the TDE subclasses defined by \citet{van_velzen_seventeen_2021}.
-As we state in Section~\ref{sec:AGNrevisit}, \citet{hinkle_most_2025} hypothesise that the $\mathrm{Mg\,II}$ emission seen in ENTs could be the result of a pre-existing gas reservoir in close proximity to the SMBH.
+As we state in Section~\ref{sec:AGNrevisit}, \citet{hinkle_most_2025} hypothesise that the $\mathrm{Mg\,II}$ emission seen in ENTs such as Gaia18cdj, shown in Figure~\ref{fig:Spectra_cmw} for comparison, could be the result of a pre-existing gas reservoir in close proximity to the SMBH.
 It is possible that the interaction of the stellar debris from a TDE with such a pre-existing gas reservoir could provide an additional source of luminosity, thus increasing the apparent disrupted star mass required to power the flare, but it is currently unknown whether this is the case for ENTs.